Spanish Royals welcome Pope Benedict XVI

 Before his departure, Benedict XVI had an audience with Prime Minister Zapatero and the King and Queen.
 The Pope will visit Spain again in August 2011 to celebrate World Youth Day.Filed under Spanish Royals

-Tagged Audience, Juan Carlos I, Official Visit, Pope Benedict XVI, Prime Minister Zapatero, Queen Sofia, Religion, The Prince of Asturias, The Princess of Asturias.
+Tagged Audience, Felipe VI, Juan Carlos I, Official Visit, Pope Benedict XVI, Prime Minister Zapatero, Queen Letizia, Queen Sofia, Religion.

 - Pope to visit Jordan in May